cardcomm/cgminerLCDStats/Generic Linux Install.md

 `git clone https://github.com/cardcomm/cgminerLCDStats.git`
 `cd cgminerLCDStats`

 Ok, that's it.
 We should be ready to go.
 Make sure the LCD display is connected, and let's start the script.
-You can start it with the default options using the following command:
+You can start it with the default options using the following command (again, substitute python2 if required):
 `sudo python cgminerLCDStats.py`

 If everything went well, you should now see your cgminer stats displayed on the USB screen.
 Enjoy!